KarimEbrahemAbdelaziz/InstabugMovies/README.md

 # InstabugMovies
 InstabugMovies is an iOS application built as interview task at Instabug.
 Built Using MVP (Model-View-Presenter) and Clean Architecture concepts

+### Unit Tests Coverage

+* I tried to cover all logic with tests in the given period time which was 1 week, and i reach 67.8 % code coverage.

 ### Run Requirements

 * Xcode 10